Skip to Main Content

 Is it better to buy or rent an RV?

-It costs a lot of money to buy an RV, maintain it and store it, but it may be worth it in the long run if you plan to use it multiple times a year.
-If you want a simpler way to use an RV that doesn’t require you to be responsible for maintenance and upkeep, renting is the better option.
+It costs a lot of money to buy, maintain and store an RV, but it may be worth it in the long run if you plan to use it multiple times a year.
+If you want a simpler way to use an RV that does not require you to be responsible for maintenance and upkeep, renting is the better option.
+You will not be able to customize your RV and will have to follow someone else’s rules, but you will save money on storage and up-keep.